cloudoperators/greenhouse/docs/contribute/local-dev.md

 ## Greenhouse UI

-To run the greenhouse UI locally you can either run the docker image exposing port `3000` or in `host` network:
+To run the Greenhouse UI locally you can either run the docker image exposing port `3000` or in `host` network:

 ```bash
 docker run --network host ghcr.io/cloudoperators/greenhouse-dev-ui:main